Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

         1. (`ncn#`) Power on the node.

+            > In the example commands below, be sure to replace `<node>` with the name of the node being rebooted.
+For example, `ncn-s002`.

             ```bash
-            ipmitool -U $USERNAME -E -H ${hostname}-mgmt -I lanplus power on
+            ipmitool -U $USERNAME -E -H <node>-mgmt -I lanplus power on
-            ipmitool -U $USERNAME -E -H ${hostname}-mgmt -I lanplus power status
+            ipmitool -U $USERNAME -E -H <node>-mgmt -I lanplus power status
             ```

             Ensure that the power is reporting as on.
 It may take 5-10 seconds for this to update.

     1. Watch on the console until the node has successfully booted and the login prompt is reached.